martinthomson/tmi/draft-thomson-tmi.md

 application of a security principle: namely the principle of least privilege
 {{?LEAST-PRIVILEGE=DOI.10.1145/361011.361067}}.

-Lack of proper controls on intermediaries protocols has been the source of significant security problems.
+Lack of proper controls on intermediaries in protocols has been the source of significant security problems.
 One key example is where protocols allow an intermediary to consume, modify, or generate protocol units in ways that are contrary to the interests of other protocol participants.